Solo Pianist - Diary entries

 Rachmaninoff's role: Solo Pianist and Chamber Musician

-Notes: Satina indicates that this concert was part of a tour with the violinist, Teresina Tua.
+Notes: Satina indicated that this concert was part of a tour with the violinist, Teresina Tua.
 Kaunas was known as Kovno at the time of the concert.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 November 15 1895 (Julian calendar)